 Dykstra and Larson

-Having experienced a great deal of creative freedom on Star Wars, Dykstra must have felt more than a bit confined at times on Galactica.
+Having experienced a great deal of creative freedom on Star Wars, Dykstra must have felt more than a bit confined at times while making Battlestar Galactica.
 Even with the position of line producer, an added inducement to his regular tasks as director of special effects, he still came up against the bottom-line decisions of the executive producer.
 "It's Glen Larson's show, his story," Dykstra conceded.
 "I did whatever I could whenever I could to support him when we agreed—and argued with him when we disagreed.
 He wrote it.
 He supervised the editing.
 He was there for the dubbing.
 I was there as much as could be to say, 'Oh, this is really terrible' or 'That's good,' and any time I came across anything that smacked of Star Wars I tried to get rid of it.
 But some of the things are just part of the genre, and there's no way to get rid of them.
 Once they were in the film I just said, 'Well, screw it.'
 That's not really a rip-off from Star Wars, it's really just part of the same genre, and it's important to the show for it to be there."

 The areas of Galactica where Dykstra's hand was most evident are those where he was left relatively free to pursue his own personal tastes and visions.
 The remarkable flying sequences fulfill the promise of Star Wars's "dogfights."
 Where the starfighters seemed confined to very strict maneuvers in the film, they appear more realistic here, able to dip, glide, and turn in exceptionally fluid flight.